 Possum numbers are currently low due to control work undertaken by OSPRI under their TBfree New Zealand programme.
-Other pest animals such as rats were at high densities prior to control commencing in 2006 but the last monitoring event in 2011 showed numbers were at acceptable levels under the current control regime17.
+Other pest animals such as rats were at high densities prior to control commencing in 2006 but the last monitoring event in 2011 showed numbers were at acceptable levels under the current control regime19.

-While a threat, pest plants are currently considered a relatively minor issue.
-A weed survey undertaken in 200618 showed low densities of ecological weeds in the forest areas.
-Species present included sweet briar (Rosa rubiginosa), elderberry (Sambucus nigra), common barberry (Berberis glaucocarpa), cotoneaster (Cotoneaster glaucophyllus) and broom (Cystisus scoparius).
-Patches of the invasive climber old man's beard (Clematis vitalba) are scattered in areas of road reserve on the eastern edge of the KNE site in operational area B. Several species present around the old Rewanui homestead (near operational area A) such as holly (Ilex aquifolium) and periwinkle (Vinca major) are localised to that area.
 To fulfill one of MTF's objectives around providing viable timber sources for the public good, various native and exotic species are being planted and trialed in operational areas A and B. Some exotic species may have the potential to become problem weeds in the future.
-Furthermore, some native species eg, pūriri (Vitex lucens) and karaka (Corynocarpus laevigatus) are not naturally present in the local environment and their presence could alter existing forest composition if allowed to seed and spread
+Furthermore, some native species (eg, pūriri (Vitex lucens) and karaka (Corynocarpus laevigatus)) are not naturally present in the local environment and their presence could alter existing forest composition if allowed to seed and spread.

-Prior to being purchased by the MTF the wider Forest Park was a working farm.
+Prior to being purchased by the MTF, the wider Forest Park was a working farm.
 As part of their long term plans significant areas are still maintained for grazing and cropping because leasing these areas is a valuable source of income.
-The areas of forest inside the KNE site boundary have been fenced and retired from grazing apart from a small corner on the eastern extremity of operational area A, which will likely be retired by MTF in the future19.
+Most of the areas of forest inside the KNE site boundary have been fenced and retired from grazing apart from a small corner on the eastern extremity of operational area A, which will likely be retired by MTF in the future20.
 Stock incursions into protected areas are a minor but ongoing threat.